-You may opt to buy a new computer or bring an older one from home.
-It should fit within currently supported computing technologies at UVa and meet these minimum standards for support:
+You may opt to buy a new computer or bring an older one from home, but ensure it fits within currently supported technologies at UVa

-- Minimum free space on hard drive: 100GB
+- Minimum free space on hard drive: 100GB, SSD recommended

 Consider These 5 Things When Choosing Your Computer for UVa